helgoboss/helgobox/doc/user-guide.md

 Soloes the track if the incoming absolute control value is greater than 0%, otherwise unsoloes the track.

+Learning this target by pressing the "Solo" button of the *master* track is currently not possible but of course you can just select it manually in the dropdown menu.

 ###### Track send pan target